autowarefoundation/autoware.universe/vehicle/steer_offset_estimator/Readme.md

 Estimates sequential steering offsets from kinematic model and state observations.
 ![image2](./image/kinematic_constraints.png)
-Calculate yaw rate error and then calculate steering error, for more details see `updateSteeringOffset()` function.
+Calculate yaw rate error and then calculate steering error recursively by least squared method, for more details see `updateSteeringOffset()` function.

 ## Inputs / Outputs